2DSharp/2dsharp.github.io/_posts/2019-10-18-design-patterns.md

 The entire goal of design patterns is reusability, and they may have consequences and tradeoffs that come along with them which we have to deal with.

-Questioning whether if its really worth the additional complexity and designing a mitigation strategy for dealing with the tradeoffs beforehand will take you a long way than simply using a pattern just because someone else is.
+Questioning whether it's really worth the additional complexity and designing a mitigation strategy for dealing with the tradeoffs beforehand will take you a long way than simply using a pattern just because someone else is.

 _You ain't gonna need it._